 If you’ve had transplantation, you can expect to receive disability benefits for a year, after which you will be reevaluated to determine whether you have need of ongoing benefits or have recovered sufficiently to be able to start working again.

 If you don’t quite meet any of the criteria for the listings with your chronic myelogenous leukemia alone, you can still qualify for disability benefits if you can show that all of your disabling conditions combined are equal to one or more of the listings in the Blue Book.
+The Blue Book is the list of conditions that qualify for disability.
 This tends to take longer, as it requires the SSA adjudicators to make a judgment call.
 Many of these types of claims will need to be won on appeal after they are initially denied.

 When you apply for disability with chronic myelogenous leukemia, you will want to make sure that the medical documentation includes the results of the complete blood count, the results of the bone marrow biopsy, and any medical imaging tests that were used to diagnose your condition.

 Your Chronic Myelogenous Leukemia Disability Case

 Some people choose to forego representation by a disability lawyer and handle their disability claims on their own.
 In most instances, this proves to be a mistake.
 All too often, claimants who qualify for disability benefits are denied those benefits because they didn’t fill all of the necessary forms out completely or correctly, or because some of the medical documentation was either missing or stated in such a way that didn’t show the true nature of the claimant’s disabling condition.